 I’m cognizant of the fact that this is something that could be easily perceived as self-interested, since the core of my business is indeed websites.
 However, I’ve been saying that far before I owned a web design/strategy company.
 Way back when I was a communications generalist when social was in its infancy I urged my bosses to embrace social but not use it INSTEAD of our websites and email lists, but rather has an expansion of them.

-My friend and colleague Kath recently experienced this as part of an illustration challenge she was taking part in—and the ripple effect is brutal.
+My former teammate Kath experienced this as part of an illustration challenge she was taking part in—and the ripple effect is brutal.
 Kath used a hashtag to catalog her project.
 She was trucking along creating her daily challenge projects, organizing them with a hashtag.
 And then one day, instead of her work under the hashtag, this is what she saw:

 The most likely scenarios are that either someone reported Kath for spam or inappropriate content for some reason or instagram decided that she was using the same hashtag too frequently.
 (Which is a weird hurdle, since they give no guidelines as to what that is, and it makes it hard to participate in challenges.)
 People can follow individual hashtags and if too many of them report an image as not relevant, that too might cause you to be blocked from using hashtags.
 (You can see how nefarious people could even weaponize this against their competitors, which is super depressing.)